Hello everyone, today I’m sharing clear ornaments with silver leaf.

 The leaf needs to be smoothed and for this step I find a stencil brush works best.

 This craft isn’t too time consuming however, it takes patience.
-Overlapping of leaf is normal and the imperfections of the leaf adds the aged look of the ornaments.
+Overlapping of leaf is normal and the imperfection of the leaf adds the aged look to the ornaments.